College of Engineering and Physical Sciences

 Electrical Engineering Student Makes an ECG from Start to Finish

-Michaela Harrington is a senior electrical engineering major.
-For one of her labs, Michaela and her classmates created a working ECG to record electrical signals in the heart.
+Michaela Harrington, a electrical engineering major, created a working ECG to record electrical signals in the heart as part of an electrical engineering lab assignment.

 UNH SEDS prepared this student for NASA

-Nick Olibrice is a senior mechanical engineering student whose experience in SEDS helped him land a fellowship at the Johnson Space Center this past summer.
+Nick Olibrice is a senior mechanical engineering student whose experience with UNH's Students for the Exploration and Development of Space helped him land a fellowship at the Johnson Space Center this past summer.

 Computer Science Master's Student Creates AI For an Online Card Game